Politics & Government

 Related

-Denver-based company AC Disaster Consulting bought the nonprofit formerly known as Bayaud Enterprise in July, then transitioned into for-profit status and renamed it.
-Bayaud Works runs a 54-unit micro-community built in the parking lot of a 96-unit motel that the city bought in 2019 for $9 million but never used.
+Denver-based company AC Disaster Consulting bought the nonprofit formerly known as Bayaud Enterprise in July, then transitioned it to for-profit status and renamed it.
+Bayaud Works now runs a 54-unit micro-community built in the parking lot of a 96-unit motel that the city bought in 2019 for $9 million but never used.
 Micro-communities are small clusters of single-room housing units shaped like sheds.
 In December, the council will consider a $1.8 million extension to keep Bayaud Works as the Stay Inn operator through 2026.

 GET MORE COVERAGE LIKE THIS